MetaMask/obs-store/README.md

 # ObservableStore

-`ObservableStore` is a synchronous in-memory store for a single value, that you can subscribe to updates on.
+`ObservableStore` is a synchronous in-memory store for a single value, that you can subscribe to updates for.

+Previously known as `obs-store`.

 ## Usage